-- In to a small bowl go the eggs, cream and a good pinch of sea salt and cracked black pepper black pepper.
+- In a small bowl go the eggs, cream, and a good pinch of sea salt and cracked black pepper.
 Give that a stir around to mix it all up nicely and set aside;

-- In a fry pan plop your knob of butter, and a little oil.
+- In a frying pan plop your knob of butter and a little oil.
 When the butter is melted and the oil is hot, fry the garlic and red onion until they are sweated;

-- When the onions turn see through, in go your ham.
+- When the onions turn see-through, in goes your ham.
 Keep moving that around until it crisps up;

 - Add the egg mixture and move it around, again this will start to cook immediately;